superpositioncc/waive-front-v2/README.md

 ⚠️ **Make sure these files are in the correct place, otherwise WAIVE-FRONT won't be able to find them.**

+2. (Linux / MacOS) Next, make sure you have `ffmpeg` version 7.0.1 installed.
+On MacOS, the easiest way to do this is using `homebrew`.
+3. (Windows) Download the required ffmpeg dlls from [here](https://drive.google.com/file/d/1rDx3mzgxlll8r4aVG2g8qDa2BbFhSlgC/view?usp=share_link).
+Place the DLL files in the same folder as your DAW's exe file.
+This will usually be in your Program Files or ProgramData directory.
+For example, if Ableton Live was installed in `C:\ProgramData\Ableton\[Live Version]\Program`, place the DLL files right next to Ableton's exe file there. *Note: Due to FFMPEG licensing restrictions, we cannot make this process easier at this point.*
-Download the build for your operating system from the [releases](https://github.com/superpositioncc/waive-front-v2/releases) page, or build it yourself from the instructions below.
+4. Download the build for your operating system from the [releases](https://github.com/superpositioncc/waive-front-v2/releases) page, or build it yourself from the instructions below.
 Choose which plugin format you prefer and place it in your plugins path of your DAW.

 Common (system-wide) plugin paths: